ading2210/libcurl.js/README.md

 console.log(await r.text());
 ```

+Most of the standard Fetch API's features are supported, with the exception of:
+- CORS enforcement
+- `FormData` or `URLSearchParams` as the request body
+- Sending credentials/cookies automatically
+- Caching

 ### Changing the Websocket URL:
 You can change the URL of the websocket proxy by using `libcurl.set_websocket`.
 ```js